-Create an IoT hub using the Azure IoT Tools for Visual Studio Code
+Create an IoT hub using the Azure IoT Hub extension for Visual Studio Code

-This article shows you how to use the Azure IoT Tools for Visual Studio Code to create an Azure IoT hub.
-You can create one without an existing IoT project or create one from an existing IoT project.
+This article shows you how to use the Azure IoT Hub extension for Visual Studio Code to create an Azure IoT hub.

 We recommend that you use the Azure Az PowerShell module to interact with Azure.
 See Install Azure PowerShell to get started.
 To learn how to migrate to the Az PowerShell module, see Migrate Azure PowerShell from AzureRM to Az.

-Azure IoT Tools installed for Visual Studio Code
+Azure IoT Hub extension installed for Visual Studio Code

 An Azure resource group: create a resource group in the Azure portal

-The following steps show how to create an IoT Hub without an IoT Project in Visual Studio Code (VS Code).
+The following steps show how to create an IoT hub in Visual Studio Code (VS Code):

 In VS Code, open the Explorer view.